What Color to Wear on a Date: Color Psychology Guide

 The psychology of white and neutrals:

-• Conveys simplicity (neutrals suggest refined, uncomplicated style)
+- Conveys simplicity (neutrals suggest a clean, uncomplicated style)

-• Creates blank canvas (lets your personality shine through)
+- Creates a blank canvas (lets your personality shine through)

 When white and neutrals work on dates:

-• Daytime dates (neutrals are elegant in natural light)
+- Daytime dates (neutrals look good in natural light)

-• When other elements are bold (neutral base lets accessories shine)
+- When other elements are bold (a neutral base lets accessories shine)

 How to wear white and neutrals effectively: